RunestoneInteractive/RunestoneServer/source/BasicDS/queues.rst

 .. figure:: Figures/simulationsetup.png
    :align: center

-   Computer Science Laboratory Printing Queue
+   Figure 4: Computer Science Laboratory Printing Queue

 To model this situation we need to use some probabilities.
 For example,